-- I coached Box Lacrosse for 970 1 year
+- I coached Box Lacrosse for 970 Lax 1 year

 - I coached for the Loveland Titans Lacrosse club

-compete and the desire to win are side affects that happen trough out the season kids enjoy themselves and their teammates and become a true team.
+compete and the desire to win are side effects that happen trough out the season kids enjoy themselves and their teammates and become a true team

--I have a vary strong passion for coaching at the youth level in sports.
-This time in a child’s life is important its where their foundations are built not only in sports but for life as well.
+- I have a very strong passion for coaching at the youth level in sports.
+This time in a child’s life is important, its where their foundations are built not only in sports but for life as well.
 110% Effort-Make Excellence a habit - Practice for Greatness!

 I grew up in Loveland, Colorado and started playing lacrosse in the fifth grade.
 After multiple youth programs I was among the first kids to initiate and fight for a CHSAA sanctioned team in Loveland.
 It finally happened my sophomore year and through the help of Thompson Valley high school our wish was granted.